Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

 There are a number of factors that cannot be modified.
 Those with a family history of renal calculi, white ethnicity or male gender are at increased risk.

-Urinary stones classically obstruct at three major sites: pelvi-ureteric junction (PUJ), mid-ureter where they cross the iliac vessels and vesico-ureteric junction (VUJ).
+Urinary stones classically obstruct at one of three sites: the pelvi-ureteric junction (PUJ), the pelvic brim and the vesico-ureteric junction (VUJ).

 The obstruction to flow within the ureter leads to the release of prostaglandins.
 Prostaglandins cause vasodilatation of surrounding vessels and stimulate ureteric smooth muscle spasm.